Homemade Single Salve Packs Tutorial Project & Recipe

-I love how the natural color of each homemade salve varies depending on the oil infusion.
-Cottonwood Bud Salve has a rustic brown-orange hue.
-Oregano & Eucalyptus Salve is a honey yellow.
-Today’s Healing Herbal Salve turned out to be a sunny gold due to the mixture of calendula and chamomile flowers.
+The unique color of each homemade salve is a delightful reflection of the oil infusion used.
+For instance, Cottonwood Bud Salve boasts a warm brown-orange shade, while Oregano & Eucalyptus Salve has a honey-yellow tint.
+The Healing Herbal Salve we’re making today features a radiant golden hue, thanks to the combination of calendula and chamomile flowers.

-Calendula extracts have anti-viral and anti-inflammatory properties.
-In herbalism, Calendula in a tincture is used topically for acne, reducing inflammation, controlling bleeding, and soothing irritated tissue.
+Calendula extracts possess anti-viral and anti-inflammatory properties.
+In herbal medicine, calendula tinctures are applied topically to treat acne, alleviate inflammation, control bleeding, and soothe irritated tissues.

-Follow the recipe below to make this incredible healing herbal salve
+Follow the recipe below to create this amazing healing herbal salve:

-In a glass mason jar, cover the herbs with 1 ¼ cup of oil.
-Stir to combine.
-Place the glass jar in a pot on the stove, or in a crock pot, filled with a few inches of water on lowest setting (Be sure to put a towel on the bottom of the pot.).
+Hot Oil Extract Mix the herbs with 1 ¼ cup of oil in a glass mason jar.
+Place the jar in a pot on the stove or in a crockpot, both lined with a towel and filled with a few inches of water at the lowest setting.
 Infuse the oil and herbs for 4-8 hours, a day, or up to 3 days.
-Note: Watch the pot and add water as it evaporates.
+Note: Monitor the pot and replenish water as it evaporates.

-3. Strain the oil and herb infusion through a cheesecloth.
-Squeeze to extract as much oil as possible.
-You need to strain at least 1 cup of herb infused oil.
+- Strain the oil and herb infusion through a cheesecloth, squeezing to extract as much oil as possible.
+Aim to strain at least 1 cup of herb-infused oil.

-4. In a saucepan over very low heat, melt beeswax together with oil.
+- In a saucepan on very low heat, melt the beeswax and oil together.

-5. When the consistency is to your liking, add Vitamin E capsule.
-Mix, and pour the salve into your containers.
+- Once you achieve the desired consistency, add the Vitamin E capsule.
+Stir the mixture and pour the salve into your chosen containers.